Meet the board of directors

 Cyrus Reporter was appointed to the Hydro Ottawa Holding Inc. Board on July 1, 2021 and is a member of the Governance and Management Resources and Investment Review Committees.
 He is currently a Partner with the international law firm Gowling WLG where he is a trusted advisor to many of Canada’s leading private sector companies and non-governmental organizations.
-Recently, Cyrus served as Vice-President, Government and Regulatory Affairs in April 2021 where he oversees engagement at all levels of government in both Canada and the United States and leads stakeholder and community relations, an essential mission with CN’s focus on Environmental, Social, and Governance initiatives.
+Recently, Cyrus served as Vice-President, Government and Regulatory Affairs at Canadian National Railway, overseeing engagement at all levels of government in both Canada and the United States and leading stakeholder and community relations.

 Cyrus has been an active member of the Ottawa community.
 In recent years he has served as a director of the Indo Canada Ottawa Business Chamber, director of Ottawa Community Immigration Services, a member of the City of Ottawa Transit Commission, and a member of the Carleton University Board of Governors.